xerox914/Dekora/README.md

 # Dekora　デコラ
-Open-Source GUI ToolKit for C#/Rust/C++/Odin written in Odin
+Open-Source GUI ToolKit for bindings for C#/Rust/C++/Odin written in Odin